Updated December 2023

 Yes, B2B cold emailing is legal.
 However, it is important that you stay compliant with regulations in each jurisdiction.

 You are allowed to send cold emails to companies in Europe under GDPR.
-However, it’s important that you stay compliant by following the guidance in this article.
+However, it’s important that you stay compliant by personalizing each email and not sending unpersonalized bulk email.

 Sending cold emails is legal, however, it is important that you understand the different laws and regulations in each jurisdiction.

-I recommend that you send your cold email outreach campaigns with Emailchaser, since Emailchaser has built in features that automatically make your cold emails compliant in most jurisdictions.
+I recommend that you send your cold email outreach campaigns with Emailchaser, since Emailchaser has built in features that allow you to personalize your emails at scale.

 Founder of Emailchaser.